 steps for the soil on your shoes to be deposited on the carpet.

 That is a path of soil that stretches 30 to 45 feet!
 It is easy to

 see how soiled pathways can occur throughout the whole house.

-visibly predominant, it is usually to late to return it to its
+soiled, it is usually too late to return it to its

 original look.
 Even the best professional cleaning methods can not